Anonymousmiccai/MFD-V2D/README.md

 ## Train the Diffusion Model
-If you want to train the diffusion model Run the below command `python train_video_flow_diffusion.py file`
+If you want to train the diffusion model Run the below command

+`python train_video_flow_diffusion.py file`

+We already provide the pretrain weight of our registration network (LTMA) as a .pt file inside the models folder.